hieuimba/Guess-The-ELO/README.md

   - Endless: See how long you can survive with 3 lives.

 ## Note
-- Elo ratings from Lichess start at 1500, following the Glicko system definition.
+- Elo ratings from Lichess start at 1500, following the Glicko rating system
 - Guess the Elo sources a large collection of games from Lichess every month to ensure game variety and relevance.
 If you're interested in how that works, check out the data pipeline for this game here: https://github.com/hieuimba/Lichess-Spark-DataPipeline

 Have fun!

-## Installation
-After cloning the repo, you can play the game directly by running the `index.html` file